 Pala ka hala, momona ka hāʻukeʻuke

 Food security means having enough nutritious food to feed everyone all the time.
 Global challenges like invasive species and our changing climate make food security difficult to achieve anywhere.
-But especially on the Hawaii Islands.
-We import 85% of our food—most from the continental United States, a whopping 2,500 miles away.
+This is especially true on the Hawaii Islands where we import 85% of our food from the continental United States.